Employment

 If you’re interested in guiding with RiverWatch, you’re invited to first Google search and view our 18-minute YouTube video “RiverWatch Staff Training.”

-If you’ve already viewed our Staff Training video and still see yourself being a RiverWatch guide, the next step is to send us your resume and a covering letter.
+If you’ve already viewed our Staff Training video and still see yourself being a RiverWatch guide, the next step is to send us your resume and a cover letter.
 Be sure to include a description and details of your swimming, paddling and youth experience.
 We want to be sure to match the best staff with their best-ever job!

 RiverWatch Staff Training Video